WGA Strike

 + What were the main demands of the writers during the strike? >

-The main demands included higher pay, better residuals from streaming services, improved job security, and protection against the encroachment of AI in screenwriting.
-Writers sought equitable compensation and conditions reflective of changes in the entertainment industry's digital landscape.
+The main demands of the writers during the strike were higher pay, better residuals from streaming platforms, job security, and protections against the use of AI in content creation.
+Writers also sought improvements in healthcare and pension benefits and better working conditions in the entertainment industry, aiming for a fairer and more sustainable working environment.

 + How were negotiations between the Writers Guild of America and the Alliance of Motion Picture and Television Producers resolved? >